GT50-SRL/algoiot/doc/AlgoIoT.md

 For our project, we used the ESP32-PICO-D4 via UM TinyPICO<sup>3</sup> development board:

 - Dual-core 32 bit RISC CPU at 240 MHz (Xtensa LX6)
-- 520 KB RAM
+- 520 KB total RAM
 - 4 MB flash memory
 - 2.4 GHz WiFi 802.11 b/g/n

-Despite having selected the ESP32 as our target device, our code should be easy to adapt to different MCU platforms, especially those compatible with the Arduino development environment; the RAM footprint is about 48 KB, but this includes the Arduino-ESP32 overhead.
+Despite having selected the ESP32 as our target device, our code should be easy to adapt to different MCU platforms, especially those compatible with the Arduino development environment; the RAM footprint is about 57 KB, including the Arduino-ESP32 overhead.

 # <a name="_toc147413811"></a>Software resources (SDKs etc.)
 Software applications (firmware) for the ESP32 family of microcontrollers may be developed with the well-known Arduino IDE, thanks to the official open source Arduino-ESP32 “core” (tools + hardware abstraction layer)<sup>4</sup>.